 No, a foreign national of non-Indian origin cannot be the second holder of such property.

 Can a foreign national of non-Indian origin lease property in India?

 A foreign national of non-Indian origin may take residential accommodation on lease provided the period of lease does not exceed five years.
-In such cases, there is no requirement of taking any permission or reporting to the Reserve Bank.
+In such cases, there is no requirement to take any permission or report to the Reserve Bank.

 You May Also Like